claresudbery/clare-wiki-ably/pages/think/events/workshops/remote-coding-tools.md

     - LF says easy to set up but a lot of disadvantages
 - [Anydesk](#anydesk-plus-ec2-instance)
     - LF says has best advantages
+    - !I kept thinking he was saying "Inidesk" and I had the same problem when speaking to another US person!
+Putting it here in case it happens again and I try to search for it
 - Git Handoff
     - LF says not great
         - hard to get consistent experience on everyone's machine